Dispute Boards: fast solutions during project execution

-The parties appoint one to three neutral experts (adjudicators or committee), who accompany the project from the beginning, intervening as soon as disagreements arise through informal assistance and issuing conclusions in the event of disagreements.
+The parties appoint between one and three neutral experts (adjudicators or a committee) who oversee the project from the outset, stepping in as soon as disagreements arise through informal assistance and issuing decisions where disputes persist.

 Who are the members of the Committee?